 The confirmation process has become more cumbersome over time because the Senate's responsibility to "advise and consent" takes far longer now than it did in previous years.
 Despite changes in technology and Senate rules, the official confirmation process takes more than twice as long now as it did during President Reagan's administration.
 During President Trump's first

-17 Partnership for Public Service, "Significant Cabinet-level turnover after a president's re-election highlights the need for 2nd-term transition planning," November 2019, 1.
-Available at https://bit.ly/2PsdyFg three years in office, the Senate took an average of 115 days to confirm nominees compared with 56.4 days during Reagan's full time in office.18
+2008 Obama transition presidential appointments team organizational chart three years in office, the Senate took an average of 115 days to confirm nominees compared with 56.4 days during Reagan's full time in office.18